venice

 Hola, venice

-From its unmatched romantic vibes to its historical heritage to its indisputable beauty, there is no other city like Venice.
-The "Queen of the Adriatic" is composed of a maze of islands, canals, and bridges, which hide magnificent buildings, historical landmarks of great artistic and cultural importance, as well as charming restaurants and squares.
+From its unmatched romantic allure to its historical heritage to its indisputable beauty, there is no other city like Venice.
+The "Queen of the Adriatic" is composed of a maze of islands, canals, and bridges, hiding magnificent buildings, historical landmarks of great artistic and cultural importance, as well as charming restaurants and squares.
 There are no cars in Venice, but you won't need them anyway since "The City of Bridges" is best explored on foot.

 Las mejores cosas para hacer en venice